All Products

 // Return an STS token (if needed).

-// For temporary credentials, you need to refresh them based on their expiration time.
+// For temporary credentials, you must refresh them based on their expiration time.

 // return new Credentials("sts_access_key_id", "sts_access_key_secret", "security_token");